Bartender (manga): Reception

 Bartender had sold more than 2.8 million copies in Japan as of January 2011; individual volumes frequently appeared on lists of best-selling manga in that country.
 The anime television series finale obtained a 3.4 percent television viewership rating, making it the fourth most–watched anime–related program that week.
 The television drama debut had an 11 percent television viewership rating, while its finale earned an 11.7 rating.
 Its DVD box set sold 7,978 copies, considered a "successful" number by TV Asahi, and its related merchandise also "sold well."
 At Nikkan Sports Drama Grand Prix, Bartender was voted the fourth–best drama, and Masaki the third–best actor in a drama.
 The television series also received coverage from the Nippon Bartenders Association.

 David Welsh, in The Manga Curmudgeon, declared the way Ryu used liquor to help other people "a beautiful, uplifting message for a comic.
 Okay, maybe not, but it sounds like a lot of fun."
 At Ani-Gamers, a reviewer known as "Ink" wrote that the series unduly "romanticizes" a bar, but praised its storytelling and staging techniques, the narration, its "casual dialog and effective visuals", and its balance.
 He described it as "a love letter to liquor as opposed to the consumption thereof," while Bamboo Dong of Anime News Network (ANN) called it "a delicious ode to mixology".
 Michael Toole, also for ANN, wrote that although it is "pretty cheesy...there is something deeply, compulsively watchable about Bartender in spite of its plainness.
 It's gentle and sentimental, with powerful and surprising transitions."

 Writing for THEM Anime Reviews, Tim Jones called it "an interesting concept for an anime."
 Jones asserted that the animation was not "all that stellar", but commented that the drinks in CG "look quite good."
 He found the character designs "fairly generic" except for Ryū, and the music "a little repetitive" over the 11 episodes, although he stressed that it "fits the atmosphere of the show."
 On the other hand, ANN's Carl Kimlinger criticized Bartender's concept "as insipid, silly, and downright awful" and "monumentally uninspired".
 He praised its animation but said "no stylistic elaboration on earth can save it from boring its audience to tears".
 Erin Finnegan from the same site dubbed its graphics "craptastic" and called the idea of solving individuals' problems through drinks "cheesy."
+Erica Hennessy of CBR praised the anime series for its iyashikei warmth, noting its positive portrayal of alcohol, strong writing, and focus on healing.